 Intro | Hint Button | PQ’d Word | Letter Boxes | Speaker Buttons | Locking/Unlocking | Changing PQs | Experiment 1 | Sounding Out | Letter Groups | Pathway to LetterScope | LetterScope to WordScope | Using WordScope

-On the right side of this page is the demonstration version of WordScope (normally WordScope is a full-screen app with many more features than this simplified demo version).
+On the right side of this page is the demonstration version of WordScope.
+Normally WordScope runs in a full page and can run on most mobile devices.

 Similar to how a microscope magnifies an object so we can learn about the smaller parts within it, WordScope magnifies words so we can learn about the smaller parts within them.
 WordScope helps children learn how the letters within any chosen word work together to represent how that word sounds.